dodgepong/rfcs/rfps/RFP 1 - Basic URI Handler for RTMP and Encoder Settings/proposal.md

-# Proposal for RFP #X -- RFP Description
+# Proposal for RFP #1 -- Basic URI Handler for RTMP and Encoder Settings

 Author: Firstname Lastname